MilesTsue93/Kyle2Miles93/README.md

 # Miles Tsue

-### Data professional with training in programming languages (Python, C, VBA) and Databases.
+### Data professional with training in programming languages (Python, Javascript, C) and Databases.
 Background in classical music performance on double bass.

 * I'm currently learning all facets of Data Science, as well as Calculus, Transmedia Storytelling and C programming.